-There are over 200 manuscripts currently in the Bibliothèque Numérique, some in colour and some scanned from black and white microfilm.
-Not easy to see what is included in the collection.
+There are over 200 medieval manuscripts and fragments currently in the Bibliothèque Numérique, some in colour and some scanned from black and white microfilm.
+Not easy to see what is included in the collection (try searching by limiting to medieval manuscripts before the 16th century).
 French.

-The Bibliothèque numérique has pageable colour digital fascimiles of complete manuscripts, as well as an image database: choose navigation by list to avoid a very distracting spinning thumbnail gallery.
+The Bibliothèque numérique has pageable colour digital fascimiles of complete manuscripts: choose navigation by list to avoid a very distracting spinning thumbnail gallery.
 French.

-Médiathèque Grand Troyes includes thousands of complete digital facsimiles, scanned from black and white microfilm.
-Searching is not easy.
-Uses Zoomify.
+Médiathèque Grand Troyes included thousands of complete digital facsimiles, scanned from black and white microfilm.
+Searching was not easy.
+Used Zoomify.
 French.
-As of June 2014, a notice states that materials are currently unavailable, due to technical difficulties.
+For some years now (November 2015), a notice has stated that materials are unavailable, due to technical difficulties.

 Manuscripta Mediaevalia : a portal site bringing together German-led manuscript digitization projects: links to full digitizations of manuscripts from a growing list of sites, including Bonn, St Gall, Munich, Greifswald, Heidelberg, as well as from outside Germany.
-In German or English, but the English tab is currently (June 2014) unresponsive.
+Apparently in German or English, but the English tab has been unresponsive for some years.